KOSASIH/ExoTech-Trailblazer/README.md

 ## Preprocessing Text

 Before processing the text, we need to perform some preprocessing steps such as tokenization, stemming, and stop-word removal.
 The following code snippet demonstrates how to [preprocess the input text](preprocess_text.py)

+## NLP Pipeline

+To process the queries and generate responses, we will use the Hugging Face Transformers library, which provides pre-trained models for various NLP tasks.
+Specifically, we will use the question-answering pipeline to extract answers from the input text.
+Here's an example of [how to use the pipeline](